8 Things to Know Before Employing a Nanny

 Total Cost of Employment = Gross Salary + Employer’s National Insurance Contributions (+ Employer’s Pension Contributions if applicable)

-8. Take out Nanny Employers Liability Insurance
+8. Consider Nanny Employers Liability Insurance

-Nannytax and employing your Nanny
+Nannytax and Employing your Nanny

 There may be more to consider than you first realised – but that’s why we’re here.
 With our annual Nannytax payroll subscription we’ll set you up with HMRC, draw up a bespoke contract and run the pay slips weekly or monthly.
 You’ll also have unlimited access to our HR specialists if you ever require legal expert advice.
 Plus we can provide you with Employers Liability Insurance and ensure your nanny is covered for pensions too.